mtkl6/BriefFast/Instruction/instruction.md

 ## 1. Overview

-**BriefFa.st** is a Software-as-a-Service (SaaS) platform designed to help freelancers, agencies, and businesses quickly generate structured, detailed project briefings.
+**Brieffast** is a Software-as-a-Service (SaaS) platform designed to help freelancers, agencies, and businesses quickly generate structured, detailed project briefings.
 By walking the user through a guided questionnaire, the system automatically formats the responses into a polished briefing document in Markdown, which can be easily shared or exported.

 ### 1.1 Key Features